Capital Cup

-Coined as the "Oldest Rivalry in the South", the Capital Cup is one of the longest-running college football rivalries in the United States.
-Contested yearly between the University of Richmond Spiders and College of William & Mary Tribe, only three rivalries in NCAA Division I have more games played: Lafayette–Lehigh, Princeton–Yale, and Harvard–Yale.
+The Capital Cup is the trophy given to the winner of the annual college football rivalry game contested yearly between the University of Richmond Spiders and College of William & Mary Tribe.
+Coined as the "Oldest Rivalry in the South", the series is one of the longest-running college football rivalries in the United States.
+Only three rivalries in NCAA Division I have more games played: Lafayette–Lehigh, Princeton–Yale, and Harvard–Yale.

 History

-The Capital Cup is one of the oldest collegiate American football rivalries, played between the University of Richmond Spiders and College of William & Mary Tribe.
-The yearly contest is the fourth most played game in college football, and through the 2019 match-up has been played 130 times.
+The Capital Cup is one of the oldest collegiate American football rivalries, played between the University of Richmond Spiders and the College of William & Mary Tribe.
+The yearly contest is the fourth-most-played game in Division I college football, and through the 2024 match-up has been played 135 times.
 Though starting six years later than what is more commonly called the South's Oldest Rivalry between Virginia and North Carolina, this rivalry between Richmond and William & Mary was more often played twice per year in its early days instead of just once.
 In 1905, it was played three times.
 Played nearly continuously since 1898, there have only been four years that the game did not occur: 1900, 1902, 1943, and 2020.
 The game had until recently been dubbed the I-64 Bowl, from 1984 though 2008.
 Beginning in 2009, however, the game was officially renamed the Capital Cup, for which a new trophy was created.
-The Capital Cup name was chosen to honor the entire 119-game history of the rivalry between the two schools and the status of the two cities as two of the historical capitals of the Commonwealth of Virginia.
+The Capital Cup name was chosen to honor the entire 119-game history of the rivalry between the two schools and the status of the two cities as two of the historic capitals of the Commonwealth of Virginia.
 The match-up is typically played as the final regular season game for both teams, but for many years used to be played on Thanksgiving Day.

-The November 21, 2009 game marked the 119th meeting between the schools.
+The November 21, 2009, game marked the 119th meeting between the schools.
 The Richmond win placed the all-time record at 59–55–5, remaining in favor of William & Mary.
-The Richmond Spiders won this inaugural Capital Cup by a final score of 13–10, simultaneously giving Richmond a share of the Colonial Athletic Association season championship.
-Place kicker Andrew Howard converted a game-winning 48-yard field goal as time expired.
+The Richmond Spiders won this inaugural Capital Cup by a final score of 13–10, simultaneously giving Richmond a share of the Colonial Athletic Association (CAA) Football Conference season championship.
+Placekicker Andrew Howard converted a game-winning 48-yard field goal as time expired.
 Then, in 2010, William & Mary clinched a share of the conference with the Capital Cup win.
 The Tribe had to beat Richmond and have Villanova upset Delaware in order to share the championship with Delaware, and both of those results occurred.